-The Merchant Marine Act of 1920, also called the "Jones Act," gives seamen the right to sue employers if they are injured at sea due to negligence.
+The Merchant Marine Act of 1920, also called the Jones Act, gives seamen the right to sue employers if they are injured at sea due to negligence.

-It’s important to remember that it does not matter how badly the assaulting crew member intended to hurt you, only how badly he or she actually hurt you due to their actions.
+The extent of a person’s injuries usually depends on how violent the assault was.
+After an assault, the victim may have head injuries, broken bones, or bruises and abrasions.
+It’s important to remember that it does not matter how badly the assaulting crew member intended to hurt you, only how badly they actually hurt you.

 For instance, if they push you and you fall off a causeway into the water or hit your neck on a metal pipe, you may suffer far worse injuries than a mere push would normally cause.
 The vessel owner would still be liable for the full extent of your injuries.

 BoatLaw, LLP | Washington, California, Alaska, and Oregon Maritime Assault Injury Lawyers